justinmeiners/efficient-programming-with-components/00_foreword.md

 I have rearranged and filled in missing parts for educational purposes.

-A lot of the links to people and concepts may seem unnecessary as they are quick google search away, but I do add those for historical purposes.
+Many of the links  may seem unnecessary as they are quick google search away.
+I added those for convenience and historical purposes.
-Some references may be obvious now which will be difficult to understand or track down in the future.
+References which are obvious now may be difficult to track down in the future.